Abernethy Forest

 Abernethy Forest is a remnant of the Caledonian Forest in Strathspey, in the Highland council area of Scotland.
 It lies within the Cairngorms National Park, close to the villages of Nethy Bridge, Boat of Garten, and Aviemore.
 The forest is an RSPB reserve, close to Loch Garten Osprey Centre, which is also owned by the RSPB.
 It is popular with walkers, as there are various trails throughout the reserve.
 The forest forms part of the wider Abernethy National Nature Reserve.

 There is approximately 4,000 hectares of forest within the reserve, and just under half of this is native Caledonian pine forest.
 Abernethy Forest is one of the largest remaining remnant of Caledonian pine forest in Scotland.
-The forest is home to a variety of birds and mammals, including Scottish crossbill, red squirrel, wildcat, red deer, black grouse, crested tit and osprey.
+The forest is home to a variety of birds and mammals, including Scottish crossbill, red squirrel, Scottish wildcat, Scottish red deer, black grouse, crested tit and osprey.
 There is also a capercaillie lek.